We compare what's there to find the best deals for you.

 You'll have to step off La Croisette and away from the beaches to find good-value hotels, though there is a great range of hotels in Centre Ville, from two- to four-star, just a short walk from the main action.
 This is the place to stay if you want to be a mere stroll from the glamour and millionaire yachts of the seafront, without forking out for the luxury hotels of La Croisette.
 If you fancy a change of scenery there is always the option to hire a car and explore the coast, St Tropez is just over one hour away and is equally as beautiful as Cannes.

-Prices will also go up at the cheaper hotels during peak times, so check what's on before you book flights and hotels.
+Prices will also go up at the cheaper hotels during peak times, so check what's on before you book.
 If you can visit the town outside of the many events held in Cannes, you will get a better room rate than during the regular festivals and congresses.
 There's a great range of well-run locally-owned properties as well as rooms in well-established chains such as Mercure, Novotel, Marriott, Radisson Blu, Golden Tulip, Citadines and Best Western.

 Cannes is more than bronzed bodies on beaches and designer wares in the shops...